mdf-ido/mdf-ido/README.md

-- 👀 I do Platform Engineering, DevOps, DevSecOps and all things Automation.
+- 👀 I do Platform Engineering, DevOps, DevSecOps and all things Automation that leverage AI.
 - 🌱 I mostly use Python and Django.
-Also experienced in Windows environments with Powershell, I’m currently learning Go.
+Also experienced with Linux and Windows environments with Powershell.
 - 💞️ I’m looking to collaborate on Open Source, ML / AI and Cloud Architecture Projects.
 - 📫 How to reach me https://www.ingeniumcode.io